 Singapore Parents Most Likely to Leave Children Behind for a Vacation, for Good Reasons

 With more planning, less control on family vacations, parents in Singapore might feel a greater sense of responsibility when travelling with, as compared to travelling without, their children.
-When asked about whether they would leave their children behind to go on a vacation, 41 percent of Singapore parents said they would do so, coming in tops among markets in Asia ahead of Hong Kong (27 percent), Taiwan (23 percent) and Malaysia (19 percent).
+41 percent of Singapore parents said they would would leave their children behind to go on a vacation, coming in tops among markets in Asia ahead of Hong Kong (27 percent), Taiwan (23 percent) and Malaysia (19 percent).

 When asked about the reasons for doing so, 61 percent cited “reconnecting with their partner” as the top reason for leaving their children behind, while 58 percent cited the need to take a break from their children.